Please click on the video below to view a message from Dr. Kelly Mitchell, Program Director

 Questions Often Asked by Resident Applicants and answers by Dr. David McCartney, M.D., Chairman

 Over the years, resident applicants have asked many penetrating and perceptive questions.
 We have collated those questions and added a few we think applicants should be asking as well.
-While our residency training program has had remarkable stability for many years, the answers given below should be understood to be descriptive of our current status and our plans for the future, but do not constitute an obligation or warranty.
+While our residency training program has had remarkable stability for many years, the answers given below should be understood to be descriptive of our current status and our plans for the future, although they do not constitute an obligation, or precise prediction.

 A: Faculty availability/supervision

 The availability of our faculty for supervision and the tremendous amount of one-on-one teaching by faculty members is a unique feature of our program.
-During surgery, your faculty mentor will be an experienced, usually subspecialty trained, senior faculty member, not simply a more senior resident.
-We believe this high quality of faculty staffing, combined with our superior surgical numbers (for cataract surgery>98th percentile in 2016 by RRC resident surgery log database) translates to outstanding clinical and surgical training in general comprehensive ophthalmology.
+During surgery, your faculty mentor will be an experienced, usually subspecialty trained, faculty member, not simply a more senior resident.
+We believe this high quality experience of faculty staffing, combined with our excellent surgical numbers translates to greatly superior clinical and surgical training in general comprehensive ophthalmology.

 Faculty and resident cohesiveness